 - American Medical Association Current Procedural Terminology (CPT®) guidelines

 - Healthcare Common Procedure Coding System (HCPCS) rules

-- ICD-9-CM Official Guidelines for Coding and Reporting or its successor related to ICD-10
+- ICD-9-CM Official Guidelines for Coding and Reporting and its successor related to ICD-10

 - American Association of Medical Audit Specialists National Health Care Billing Audit Guidelines

-- Industry-standard utilization management criteria and/or care guidelines, including Milliman Guidelines (current edition on date of service)
+- Industry-standard utilization management criteria and/or care guidelines, including MCG guidelines (current edition on date of service)

 - UB-04 Data Specifications Manual

 - American Hospital Association Coding Clinic Guidelines